The Secret Life of Walter Mitty (2013 film): Development

-Pre-production
+Production

 In January 2012, it was announced that Kristen Wiig would play the female lead, with Shirley MacLaine to play Walter's mother.
 This was followed by reports in February that Patton Oswalt and Adam Scott had joined the film.
 In April 2012, Kathryn Hahn was cast as Odessa, Walter's sister, and Josh Charles was cast as the ex-husband of Kristen Wiig's character, though he was replaced by Kai Lennox.
 Later that month, Sean Penn was cast in what was described as a "small but pivotal supporting role" as photojournalist Sean O'Connell.

 The portions of the film set in Nuuk, Greenland, were in fact shot in Stykkishólmur, a village on the Snæfellsnes peninsula in Iceland, and Höfn, a village in southeast Iceland.
 Later sequences set in Stykkishólmur were actually filmed in Seyðisfjörður.
 The sequences where Walter Mitty follows Sean to Afghanistan were also filmed in Iceland, at the Skogafoss waterfall and in Vatnajökull National Park.

+The Secret Life of Walter Mitty was shot entirely on analog film.
+CBS News reported "a significant portion of the film examines today's [2013] digital age[.]"
+Stiller said this was important, finding "this analog-to-digital transition ... sort of sad."
+Stiller claimed everyone was trying to replicate film with digital cameras, but he could simply have the movie shot on film.

+Stunts

+Despite using stunt doubles, actor-director Stiller did perform some of the stunt action himself.
+A double jumped from the helicopter, but Stiller claims he actually swam in the water.
+He says "half those shots" are really him—citing an example of him hiking up a glacier.

 During the skateboarding scene in Central Park, pro skater Rodney Mullen served as Ben Stiller's stunt double.
+For the other skateboarding scene going down a mountain, another double was used.
+However, the close shots were Stiller.
+The safety rig he wore was painted out in the final film.